maharmstone/btrfs/README.md

 First discover the Published Name of the driver like this:

-> pnpputil /enum-drivers
+> pnputil.exe /enum-drivers

 this command will output many informations about installed drivers.
 Find the right entry and write down the inf name (es. oem22.inf).

 After that, issue the command to remove the driver:

-> pnputil /delete-driver <Published Name> /uninstall /force /reboot
+> pnputil.exe /delete-driver <Published Name> /uninstall /force /reboot

 Compilation
 -----------